MintzyG/Breakfast/api/src/controllers/buildingControllers.md

 Using models.GetUserID instead of getting the claims and then parsing the ID

+Preferred usage of endpoints that don't have a request body

 ```go
 var uncheckedFields = map[string]bool{"UserID": true, "SessionID": true, "Description": true, "Duration": true}